OctoFi/octofidotcom/_posts/2020-08-16-bond-curve-sale.md

 * Allocation of 125,000 OCTO for bonding curve sale
 * Equates to 15.625% of total supply with 800,000 hard cap.
-* Starting 14 September 2020 at 00:00 UT
+* Starting 14 September 2020 at 00:00 UTC
 * Ending when allocation sold out
 * Initial price of $0.18
-* Accepting USDC
+* Denominated in USDC